easydns/chapps/README-API.md

 ### Conventions

  The primary answer to a query is always returned in the element named `response`.
-So for example, when GETting a **User** object, that object is the value of the `response` key, and there may be ancillary keys named for its associations, which are `quota` and `domains`.
+So for example, when GETting a **user** object, that object is the value of the `response` key, and there may be ancillary keys named for its associations, which are `quota` and `domains`.

 In general, a parameter named `q` indicates a string which will be used in a basic substring match against the `name` attribute (column) of the object.
-The `skip` and `limit` parameters may be used to paginate through what might otherwise be long lists of associations.
+The `skip` and `limit` parameters may be used to paginate through what might otherwise be long lists of objects.
 Since the objects are small in this case, the default is to skip none, and to limit to 1000 rows returned.
 In many cases this may mean that the entire set of associated objects is returned: say, the list of users for a domain which has a lot of mailboxes.

+If an object (**user** or **domain**) has more than 1000 of the other type associated to it (e.g. someone is authorized to send from over 1000 domains, or some domain has over 1000 authorized senders), there are special routes to list just those associated objects for a particular source: "User List Domains" and "Domain List Users".

 In the automatically-generated documents for the automatically-generated CRUD routes, the generic variable `item_id` is